tomer8007/kik-bot-api-unofficial/README.md

         self.client.send_chat_message(chat_message.from_jid, 'You said "{}"!'.format(chat_message.body))
 ```

+Currently Supported Operations:
+- Log in with kik username and password, retrieve user information (such as email, name, etc).
+- Fetch chat partners information
+- Send text messages to users/groups and listen for incoming messages
+- Send and receive 'is-typing' status
+- Send and receive read receipts
+- Fetch group information (name, participants, etc.)
+- Fetch past message history
+- Admin groups (add, remove or ban members, etc)
+- Search for groups and join them [Experimental]
+- Receive media content: camera, gallery, stickers
+- Add a kik user as a friend
+- Send images (including GIFs, using a [Tenor](https://tenor.com/gifapi) API key)

+Sending videos or recordings is not supported yet.

 ### Docker ###
 After creating a bot, you can bootstrap it to run in a Docker container.
 This section assumes you have [Docker](https://docs.docker.com/get-docker/) installed on your system.